bagasadiwaskita/wc-22-analysis/README.md

 ### 9. Team's Win Streak on International Matches in 4 Years

 A team's win streak is the number of match that a team is winning football matches in sequence.
-The win streak stats could be described the team has positive trend before the World Cup 2022 starts.
+The win streak stats could describe that the team has positive trend before the World Cup 2022 starts.
 Therefore, **I decided to use win streak distribution as one of the main units to measure World Cup 2022 team participants' strength.**

 Here is the distribution of win streak on international matches in 4 years among all World Cup 2022 team participant.